Creating Unique String Variants

 For example, you may want to translate the word "Watch" that appears on a button to watch a video on your website differently than the word "Watch" on a product detail page for a wrist watch.

 Looking to create variants in a file-based project?
-See our Developer Center.
+See our API documentation.

 Adding variants by HTML attribute